dfranx/SHADERed/TUTORIAL.md

 ```
 layout (location = 0) in vec4 color;
 ```

-Currently it is difficult to know where your GLSL error occured in the code since we are still not piping glslangValidator/SPIRV-Cross output to the SHADERed output window (or using non precompiled version of those libraries).
-You can see your GLSL errors by manually using glsangValidator.exe or SPIRV-Cross.exe tools.
-I know it is long and annoying process but either that or wait until we implement GLSL errors.

 # Build your own theme
 Create an `.ini` file.
 Under `[general]` write the name of your theme and the version.
 Also, there is